RethoughtRobotics/baxter-zenoh/README.md

 ## 3. Controlling the robot

-For robot control, enabling/disabling, and higher-level ROS 2 APIs see:
+Test that the bridge is working by echoing a topic published by the robot and enabling/disabling the robot via ROS 2 topics:

 <a href="https://github.com/RethoughtRobotics/BaxterSDK">
   <img src="https://gh-card.dev/repos/RethoughtRobotics/BaxterSDK.svg?fullname=" width="100%" />